cassiers592/intro-to-programming-march-2023/notes/things-to-learn.md

 # Things I Need to Learn More About

-- angular details (I got lost a few times today)
 - containers
-- environments
+- environments for testing
+- Redux